 Maybe you have been wearing glasses for many years or even nearly all your adult life, but when it comes to laser eye surgery it really makes very little difference.
 Regardless if you want a better vision for occupational or cosmetic reasons, having eye surgery to correct your vision is suitable for most people.

-The procedure itself is fast and pain free, as you operated under anaesthetic eye drops which help numb your eye.
-If you look at how much you might have spent on spectacles and contact lenses over the past years and how often you wear them, compared to laser eye surgery, it would seem that that the procedure is a very attractive idea.
+The procedure itself is fast and pain-free, as you operated under anaesthetic eye drops which help numb your eye.
+If you look at how much you might have spent on spectacles and contact lenses over the past years and how often you wear them, compared to laser eye surgery, it would seem that the procedure is a very attractive idea.